Schloss Johannisberg: Beginnings and monastic winery

 According to legend, the establishment of a vineyard on a mountain along the northern bank of the Rhine near Mainz dates back to the time of Charlemagne.
 From his palace in Ingelheim, Charlemagne is said to have observed that snow on Johannisberg melted earlier than on surrounding hills as spring arrived, inspiring the cultivation of vines on its slopes.

 The earliest documented history of the area dates to 772, when lands in Geisenheim were donated to the Abbey of Fulda.
 In 817, the monks exchanged these holdings with Louis the Pious for lands in the Wetterau region.
-The contract explicitly mentioned the parcel’s location along the Elsterbach stream, which runs at the foot of Johannisberg.
-By 983, Emperor Otto II had granted sovereignty over the western Rheingau to the Archbishops of Mainz, although the vineyard was already known by then as "Bischofsberg" ("Bishop’s Mountain").
+The contract explicitly mentioned the parcel's location along the Elsterbach stream, which runs at the foot of Johannisberg.
+By 983, Emperor Otto II had granted sovereignty over the western Rheingau to the Archbishops of Mainz, although the vineyard was already known by then as "Bischofsberg" ("Bishop's Mountain").

 Around 1100, Archbishop Ruthard gifted the vineyard to the Benedictine monastery of St. Alban in Mainz.
 The monks were tasked with establishing a new monastic community on the site, which they dedicated to Saint John (Johannes).
-This foundation, and its subsequent naming, were associated with the tragic Rhineland massacres of 1096 (known in Hebrew as Gzerot Tatnó), which took place during the First Crusade on 27 May, the feast day of Pope John I. The monastery’s establishment was regarded as an act of atonement by Archbishop Ruthard and his brother-in-law, Count Richolf of Rheingau, even from a Jewish perspective.
+This foundation, and its subsequent naming, were associated with the tragic Rhineland massacres of 1096 (known in Hebrew as Gzerot Tatnó), which took place during the First Crusade on 27 May, the feast day of Pope John I. The monastery's establishment was regarded as an act of atonement by Archbishop Ruthard and his brother-in-law, Count Richolf of Rheingau, even from a Jewish perspective.

-By the mid-12th century, the estate was first referred to as “Sankt Johannisberg” ("Saint John’s Mountain").
-Until 1130, Johannisberg functioned as a priory of St. Alban’s Abbey.
+By the mid-12th century, the estate was first referred to as "Sankt Johannisberg" ("Saint John's Mountain").
+Until 1130, Johannisberg functioned as a priory of St. Alban's Abbey.
 It was subsequently elevated to the status of an independent abbey by Adalbert of Saarbrücken.
-Around this time, a grand three-nave pillar basilica with nine bays and a prominent transept was constructed on the site.
-While only its foundations remain today, the basilica marked the height of Johannisberg’s ecclesiastical significance.
+Around this time, a grand three-nave pillar basilica with nine bays and a prominent transept was constructed on the site, of which only its foundations remain today.